patri0t86/ACManager/README.md

 5. If you wish to integrate with metas for recomping itself or any other functionality, you can use `/acm start` and `/acm stop` command line arguments from within a meta to control the bot.

 ### Buff Bot Info

 1. The bot comes with a full complement of buff profiles out of the box.
 If you wish to add, or amend a profile, follow the format under the `BuffProfiles` folder where you installed ACManager.
 If there is a big enough ask, I may add in the ability to edit buff profiles in the GUI, or a standalone application since Decal views are very limited and clunky.
 2. For level 8 spells that can be cast on others (per end of retail, this is only item spells; i.e. banes and weapon enchants), there is level 7 spell fallback built in if the spell is not known.

+*Shoutout to Darlene of Reefcull for saving me the time and building the baseline buff profiles!*